Expo of NDIS Service Providers in Northern Beaches on 30 March

 - A FreeWheeler wheelchair to use on the beach

-- A Liberty Swing for wheelchair users (use an MLAK key)
+- A Liberty Swing for wheelchair users (use your MLAK key)

 - A submersible wheelchair to go down the ramp into the pool